fuse-lang/fuse-lang.github.io/_docs/basics/07-functions.md

 end
 ```

 A function can return exactly one value.
-Functions without a return statement will implicitly return a Unit(`()`) value.
-If a return type isn't provided the compiler will try to infer the return type from the first returning branch of function otherwise will assume the return type to be `()`.
+Functions without a return statement will implicitly return their last expression value.
+If a return type isn't provided the compiler will try to infer the return type from the first returning branch of function otherwise will assume the return type to be Unit(`()`).

 ```fuse
 fn fun()